marcin-wski/SeniorDesignBlog/What-Is-Wi-Fi-Protected-Access.md

 ## WPA-Personal

-Also referred to as WPA-PSK (pre-shared key) mode, this is designed for home and small office networks and doesn't require an authentication server.[18]
+Also referred to as WPA-PSK (pre-shared key) mode, this is designed for home and small office networks and doesn't require an authentication server.
 Each wireless network device encrypts the network traffic by deriving its 128-bit encryption key from a 256-bit shared key.
-This key may be entered either as a string of 64 hexadecimal digits, or as a passphrase of 8 to 63 printable ASCII characters.[19]
-If ASCII characters are used, the 256-bit key is calculated by applying the PBKDF2 key derivation function to the passphrase, using the SSID as the salt and 4096 iterations of HMAC-SHA1.[20]
+This key may be entered either as a string of 64 hexadecimal digits, or as a passphrase of 8 to 63 printable ASCII characters.
+If ASCII characters are used, the 256-bit key is calculated by applying the PBKDF2 key derivation function to the passphrase, using the SSID as the salt and 4096 iterations of HMAC-SHA1.
 WPA-Personal mode is available with both WPA and WPA2.

 ## WPA-Enterprise